When someone dies

 The Irish Association of Counselling and Psychotherapy has a directory of accredited counsellors - 01 230 3536.

 The HSE has published a book about grief and bereavement for people who are grieving and for those who are supporting them.
-It is called ‘You Are Not Alone: Help and advice on coping with the death of someone close’.
+It is called Bereavement: When someone close dies (pdf).

 Free copies of this booklet are available on request by emailing email@example.com